platipodium/tame/ReadMe.md

 ## License information

-Copyright 2024-2025 Helmholtz-Zentrum hereon GmbH
+Copyright 2024-2025 Helmholtz-Zentrum hereon GmbH.

-Code files in this repository are licensed under the GPL-3.0-or-later, if not stated otherwise in the file.

-Documentation files in this repository are licensed under CC-BY-4.0, if not stated otherwise in the file.

-Supplementary and configuration files in this repository are licensed under CC0-1.0, if not stated otherwise in the file.
+Code files in this repository are licensed under the **GPL-3.0-or-later**, if not stated otherwise in the file.
+Documentation files in this repository are licensed under **CC-BY-4.0**, if not stated otherwise in the file.
+Supplementary and configuration files in this repository are licensed under **CC0-1.0**, if not stated otherwise in the file.
 Please check the header of the individual files for more detailed information.

-### License management

 License management is handled with [`reuse`](https://reuse.readthedocs.io/).
 If you have any questions on this, please have a look into the [contributing guide][contributing] or contact the maintainers of TAME.

+## Contributing to TAME

+We welcome contributions to TAME.
+See the [contributing guide][contributing] for details.

 [contributing]: https://generalized-aquatic-ecosystem-model.readthedocs.io/en/latest/contributing.html